Welcome to the St Paul’s Church website.

 The Vicar at St Paul’s is Rev Ron Watkinson.

 Welcome to St Paul's website.
 As we look ahead for what the rest of 2018 holds for us we hope that you too can look forward with HOPE for the future.

-Click on our Virtual Tour under the 'Our Church' side heading & scroll to the bottom, does not seem to be working correctly and so we are trying to recify that.
+Currently our Virtual Tour under the 'Our Church' side heading & scroll to the bottom, does not seem to be working correctly and so we are trying to recify that.
 Apologies for that.
 It is really useful as you can have a look at what the inside of the Church looks like, ideal if thinking of being married here.

 St Paul's was built in 1869 for the railway workers and was known as The Railwayman's Church' and is surprisingly beautiful inside.
 We are located on an island - the New England Triangle traffic Island - with Lincoln Rd on one side and Bourges Boulevard & main entrance on the other side.
 The church is perfect for weddings with the car park beside the church; enquiries for baptisms/christenings are welcome & the service is normally held early on Sunday afternoons.
 Rev Ron is available for funerals, whether in the Church or at the Crematorium.
 Please contact us on 314117 or email firstname.lastname@example.org or email@example.com for any of the above or if you have any kind of pastoral request we might be able to help with.
 We have a loop system in the church for the hard of hearing; a car park beside the church; toilets in our Church Hall next door; coffee & tea after our Sunday morning services & after the 1st Weds in the month Eucharist.